csjcode/solana-pay-experiments/README.md

 ✅ First let’s just make sure that we can call this API and deserialize the returned transaction back.
 ✅ Update pages/checkout.tsx
 ✅ Checkout with item
-✅ "Okay nice, we’ve got a transaction from our API!"
+✅ ✅ ✅ "Okay nice, we’ve got a transaction from our API!"
 ✅ "Now let’s update the page to send that to the user’s wallet and ask them to approve it."
+✅ checkout.tsx update
+✅ Now after getTransaction and its useEffect hook, we need to add another function and hook:
+✅ ✅ ✅ After updating I received Approve Transaction from the last test one!!! ✅ ✅ ✅ Awesome!
+✅ ✅ ✅ And that’s all we have to do to send a transaction!
+✅ Next we update the UI with payment status.
+✅ npm install @solana/pay@0.2.0
+✅ We’re going to add one more useEffect to our pages/checkout.tsx:
+✅ ✅ ✅  If you refresh and approve the transaction, you should see a log message indicating that it’s paid:

 ### Proposed Step-by-Step